mccoderpy/discord.py-message-components/docs/_build/html/_sources/interaction.rst.txt

 Interaction
 ===========

-:ref:`Hallo <interaction-respond>`

 :class:`discord.Interaction`
 ____________________________

-Represents an interaction createt in discord like click an :class:`discord.Button` or select an option of :class:`discord.SelectionMenu`
+Represents an interaction createt in discord like click an :class:`discord.Button` or select an option of :class:`discord.SelectMenu`

 .. note::
-   For more informations about Interactions visit the Documentation of the `Discord-API <https://discord.com/developers/docs/interactions/slash-commands#interaction-object>`_
+   For more informations about Interactions visit the `Documentation <https://discord.com/developers/docs/interactions/slash-commands#interaction-object>`_ of the discord-api.

 .. warning::
    Do not initiate this Class manually